Smart thinking: Project Management students devise walking and cycling app

 A group of MSc Project Management students have created an innovative android phone app which provides all in the local community a handy digital guide to cycling and walking routes around Lancaster.

-The Lancaster Pathfinder app was devised for the, one of several experiential modules which form a key element of the programme.
+The Lancaster Pathfinder app was devised for the Project Management in Action module, one of several experiential modules which form a key element of the programme.
 The project was managed by a team of five students: Lucy Harvey and Duncan Topping from the UK, and Aykanush Saakyan, Jenya Dzen and Timur Khilazhev, all from Russia.

 The challenge was to come up with an idea in the same way an entrepreneur does, and then to find an external client who would support, encourage and promote the idea.
 The specific intent was that it would be relatively inexpensive to develop using crowd-sourcing technology, and something tangible the students could show potential employers as a project they have delivered.

 The brief was flexible, enabling student teams to interpret it in different ways, depending on their own particular career ambitions.
 Among the other projects was a review app for the city’s restaurants, a website for the project management community and a marketing video.